rowleks/fe-newsletter/README.md

         }
 ```

-I learn how to use images to replace bullet points of an li element
+I learnt how to use images to replace bullet points of an li element

 ```css
 ul {
     list-style-type: none;